mcosovic/JuliaGrid.jl/docs/src/manual/measurementModel.md

 In alignment with ammeters, the [`addWattmeter!`](@ref addWattmeter!) and [`addVarmeter!`](@ref addVarmeter!) functions feature default variances set at `variance = 1e-2` per-unit, and statuses are automatically assigned as `status = 1`, regardless of whether the wattmeter or varmeter is placed at the bus, the from-bus end, or the to-bus end.
 Users have the ability to customize these default values, making distinctions between the three positions of the measurement devices.

 For the [`addPmu!`](@ref addPmu!) function, variances for both magnitude and angle measurements are standardized to `varianceMagnitude = 1e-5` and `varianceAngle = 1e-5` in per-units.
-Likewise, operational statuses are uniformly set to `statusMagnitude = 1` and `statusAngle = 1`, regardless of whether the PMU is positioned on the bus, the from-bus end, or the to-bus end.
+Likewise, operational status is uniformly set to `status = 1`, regardless of whether the PMU is positioned on the bus, the from-bus end, or the to-bus end.
 Once more, users retain the option to tailor these default values to their specific needs, allowing for distinctions between these three locations of the measurement devices.
 Additionally, the coordinate system utilized for AC state estimation is consistently configured with `polar = false`, while correlation in the rectangular system is disabled with `correlated = false`.

 Across all measurement devices, the method for generating measurement means is established as `noise = false`.